NicolaZordan/node-commandLineRun/README.md

 ### Run
 Invoking commandLineRun
 1. gets the data from the command line,
-2. find the matching command
+2. find the matching command (can use nested objects)
 3. execute the function specified in the action mapping object, passing the parameters from the command line